Engel & Völkers

 Typically, maintaining an apartment is cheaper than a house/villa in Dubai.
 As houses are bigger, they require more investment for renovation, interior decoration, and the upkeep of additional features like swimming pools and gardens.

 Even costs such as water, gas, and electricity may be considerably higher for houses than apartments.
-House owners will have to pay higher DEWA costs - especially during summers when lots of air conditioning is required.
+House owners will have to pay higher DEWA bills - especially during summers when lots of air conditioning is required.
 While apartments also have maintenance and DEWA costs, they are usually lower than those of houses.

 4. Lifestyle